constantinosskitsas/SwiftVI/README.md

 The paper is under submission.
 ```

-The code was implemented in collaboration with Emil Morre Christensen @Dugtoud.
+The code was implemented in collaboration with xxx